 Draught proofing costs and savings

-It could cost between £200 and £400 to hire an installer to draught proof your home.
-It can be cheaper to do it yourself and, depending what needs doing in your home, could cost about £120.
+It could cost between £200 and £580 to hire an installer to draught proof your home.
+It can be cheaper to do it yourself and, depending on what needs doing, could cost around £120-£290.

 |Draught proofing costs and savings|

-Look around your house for unwanted gaps and where openings to the outside have been left uncovered.
+Look around your house for unwanted gaps and uncovered outside openings.
 For example: